 - Collect 43 physical file folders – 31 for days of a month and 12 for the months in a year.

 - Label the files according to the numbers of the days and the names of the months.

 - Put all necessary and relevant to-do lists in appropriate folders.

 - Arrange your files in order – keep records with close deadlines on top.

 - Check the folders regularly, rearrange, and update data accordingly.

-Traditional tickler File system consists of 43 files and folders – 31 for monthly days and 12 for months.
-On the other hand, a Digital tickler File system involves the use of a tool, device, or smartphone app to create and manage a GTD electronic filing system.
+The traditional tickler File system consists of 43 files and folders – 31 for monthly days and 12 for months.
+On the other hand, a Digital tickler File system involves the use of a tool, device, or smartphone app to create and manage a GTD electronic tickler system.

 Using a tickler file system depends on the skill set.
 The traditional system requires the management of files and folders in a specific order.
-As compared to the traditional method, if you prefer to use digital apps, you should never miss out on using software systems for seamless productivity and low cost.
+As compared to the traditional method, if you prefer to use digital apps, you should never miss out on using a tickler system software for seamless productivity and low cost.

 A tickler system that functions as your personal digital filing system for GTD is essential for managing both your time and tasks.
 It creates a streamlined approach to taking notes, tracking progress, and following up on tasks.